iOS17/Esign/README.md

 ![How to install Esign iOS app, free certificate](https://github.com/iOS17/Esign/assets/135683347/c2d21c1c-817b-497a-a5dd-a144b20207dc)

 You usually need to use PC signing methods like Sideloadly, AltStore, and TrollStore tools to install the Esign app.
 But with the help of the EsignPatch app, you can install the Esign app without a PC.
 The main advantage is that users don't need to buy an Apple Developer Certificate after installation.
-The EsignPatch Team will also deliver the Premium Developer certificate and the app installation process.
+The EsignPatch Team will also deliver the Premium Developer certificate and guide you through the app installation process.

 - Step 01: [Download the EsignPatch](https://zeejb.com/esign/cdn/app/EsignPatch.mobileconfig) app and install it via iPhone Settings (Please use iPhone Safari Browser)
 (Open iPhone Settings app -> General -> VPN & Device Management -> Esign Patch -> Install -> Enter Device Passcode(If Required) -> Install -> Install -> Done)